 All ventures must be seeking outside equity capital.

 Ventures, and their base concepts, may compete only once in the Texas Venture Labs Investment Competition.
 Also, ventures may not compete in the VLIC affiliated competitions after competing in the Global Venture Labs Investment Competition.
 Ventures that have generated revenue or raised equity capital from sources other than the members of the student team before the current academic year are excluded.

 For the Texas Venture Labs Investment Competition, the business venture need not be prepared under faculty supervision.
 Students from outside the McCombs School of Business will receive support from Jon Brumley Texas Venture Labs in preparing their business plan and accompanying presentation.
 Ideally, however, the venture will be prepared for credit in a regularly scheduled course or as an independent study.
 The executive summary and business plan must represent the original work of members of the team.

-This is a competition for University of Texas at Austin graduate students.
+This is a competition for University of Texas at Austin graduate students; teams with a minority of undergraduates can compete.
 Students from any graduate program—not just MBAs—are eligible to participate, including executive and evening format programs.
 Non-students may be members of the venture's management team and may participate in planning the venture, however only students may participate in the competition.

 - Significant equity is 50% or more of the equity allocated to the management team and key advisers.